-In order to show appreciation to the bank’s loyal customers who stood by during the buy-out battle, 1985 was the year of the first customer fest.
-Customers were invited to enjoy fresh shucked corn, brats, hot dogs, pop, beer, gifts and entertainment in the parking lot.
-Over the years, the customer appreciation day has become a regular summer’s end party.
+In order to show appreciation to the bank’s loyal clients who stood by during the buy-out battle, 1985 was the year of the first client fest.
+Clients were invited to enjoy fresh shucked corn, brats, hot dogs, pop, beer, gifts and entertainment in the parking lot.
+Over the years, the client appreciation day has become a regular summer’s end party.

 The State Bank of Geneva marked its 100th anniversary in 2003.
-Again first thoughts were of the customers and their continued support and trust.
-An ice cream social and customer appreciation day helped mark the yearlong celebration.
+Again, first thoughts were of the clients and their continued support and trust.
+An ice cream social and client appreciation day helped mark the yearlong celebration.

-The State Bank of Geneva customers always expect the unexpected in the lobby, from Halloween costumes, the annual pumpkin decorating contest where the customers do the voting, and the beautiful employee decorated Christmas trees.
+The State Bank of Geneva clients always expect the unexpected in the lobby, from Halloween costumes, the annual pumpkin decorating contest where the clients do the voting, and the beautiful employee decorated Christmas trees.

 With what seems to be a bank on every corner, The State Bank of Geneva continues to successfully compete with larger conglomerates.
 "We have our roots where others have their branches", is certainly true in this time of buy-outs and mergers.
 The State Bank of Geneva was here yesterday, is here today, and will be here tomorrow.